PurrBiscuit/csc-404-project-2/README.md

 ### Running Test Suite

-Enter the `npm run test` command to run the test suite.
+Enter the `MONGODB_TEST_URL=<url_to_mongodb> npm run test` command to run the test suite.
+Running it this way will require you to have `mongo` running on your local machine already or have an instance of it running remotely that's accessibly from your host machine.
+It's also recommended to run the test suite using the Docker commands below whenever possible.

 ### Running Linter